Nodes

 Offer a greeting or confirmation before/after a question or capture step

-Clear a parameter (from a slot or Data request source) in a retry cycle for a User choice node
+Clear a variable (from a slot or Data request source) in a retry cycle for a User choice node

 Data request nodes allow you to trigger information to be received during a conversation through static data or external API.
 They're particularly valuable when needing to relay information to a user through other nodes where the information is dynamic.